guilhermetheis/Python3_projects/README.md

-# Python3_projects
+# Python Projects

-This is my python3 applications repository, each folder should contain a different application with a own README containing instructions/information about the project itself
+This is my python3 applications repository, each folder should contain a different application with a own README explaining its operation.

-## Projects
+## Working Projects

+Those are the projects that I've already made and validated.
+Issues should be opened if there is some bug.

-* eagleBOM: this script allows the automatization of an eagle created BOM file.
-The fully explanation to how to set up eagle and run the program is explained in the README from the project folder.
+* **eagleBOM**: this script allows the automatization of an eagle created BOM file.

+## Ongoing Projects

+Those are the projects I am working right now

 ## Projects ideas

-This is a wide range of ideas I have found while looking to how to learn how to code
+This is a wide range of ideas I have found while looking to how to learn how to code, feel free to suggest anything if you want in the issues section.

 ![](images/programming_challenges_v4.png)